“He who dares to teach must never cease to learn.”

 In 2013, I taught English with ages 10 to adult at a language center in Tlaquepaque, México before relocating to Puerto Vallarta, where I taught secondary-level Informática at the British American School.
 As an instructor in the study of computer sciences, I developed lessons based on a curriculum that included graphic design, coding, word processing, and web development.

-I moved to Barranquilla, Colombia in 2014 as a year-long volunteer with Harvard University-founded WorldTeach, a global program designed to meet the needs of world learners.
+I moved to Barranquilla, Colombia in 2014 as a year-long volunteer with a U.S.-based, global program designed to meet the needs of world learners.
 As a volunteer, I taught 4th and 5th-grade English at Colegio Distrital Hogar Mariano, a faith-based school in the diverse community of Barrio Ceiba.
+Just prior to completing my year-long commitment, I searched for work along the coast and landed an excellent opportunity in Cartagena de Indias.

-Following a personal break to the United States, I returned to Colombia and worked with Bogotá Business English as a Communication Strategist and Teacher in Barranquilla.
+Following a short break to the United States, I returned to Colombia and worked until December 2018 with Bogotá Business English as a Communication Strategist and Teacher in Barranquilla.
 In this role, I helped business professionals within multinational corporations learn valuable skills to communicate more effectively with their clients.